elevator audit

 TEC’s Comprehensive Approach

-Faced with these challenges, the firm engaged TEC for an extensive audit of their elevator systems.
-Our goal was to thoroughly examine the elevators across all units, assessing compliance with safety standards and evaluating the effectiveness of ongoing maintenance.
-A key part of our role was to review all data provided to validate the inadequacies in the service being offered by their elevator service providers.
+Faced with these challenges, the firm engaged TEC for an extensive audit of its elevator systems.
+Our goal was to thoroughly examine the elevators across all units.
+We assessed compliance with safety standards and evaluated the effectiveness of ongoing maintenance.
+A key part of our role was to review all data provided.
+We validated the inadequacies in the service being offered by their elevator service providers.

 Startling Discoveries and Actionable Insights

-Our audit unveiled significant inefficiencies: 40% of the elevators had overdue testing, and 70% were not maintained annually, leading to over $41,000 in fines for failed inspections.
-These revelations were not just frustrating but also eye-opening for the firm, offering them actionable data to address their longstanding issues.
+Our audit revealed significant inefficiencies: 40% of the elevators had overdue testing, and 70% did not receive annual maintenance.
+These issues resulted in over $41,000 in fines for failed inspections.
+The findings were both frustrating and eye-opening for the firm, providing actionable data to resolve its longstanding problems.

 Client’s Transformation

-Following our comprehensive report, the firm implemented a rigorous program of corrective measures.
-Working closely with their elevator service providers, they ensured overdue maintenance was promptly addressed.
-With TEC’s guidance, they also implemented a structured program to hold the service providers accountable, instituting stringent oversight and quality checks for all future maintenance activities.
+After our detailed report, the firm put a strong program of corrective measures in place.
+Working closely with their elevator service providers, they quickly addressed overdue maintenance.
+With TEC’s guidance, they set up a clear, structured program.
+They held service providers accountable and established strict oversight and quality checks for all future maintenance work.

 Achieving Long-Term Success

 The firm’s collaboration with TEC evolved into an ongoing commitment.
 Through regular quarterly meetings and consultations, we ensured continuous improvement and compliance.
-This proactive approach led to a dramatic reduction in unnecessary maintenance and inspection fees by 90% over a nine-month period, significantly enhancing the safety and operational efficiency of their elevator systems.
+This proactive approach led to a dramatic reduction in unnecessary maintenance and inspection fees by 90% over a nine-month period.
+It significantly enhanced the safety and operational efficiency of their elevator systems.

 Elevator Excellence with TEC